I’m a parent

 Having regular talks about relationships, sex and consent in an age-appropriate way with your child can help protect them from sexual abuse.

-Speaking to your child about the possible risks can help them understand how to stay safe online and offline.
+Speaking to the child about the possible risks can help them understand how to stay safe online and offline.
 If they feel they can tell you anything, you can help to protect them from abuse.

 How you talk with your child will depend on their age, but it’s a good idea to ask about the area of their life you’re concerned about in a neutral way.
 You might say: “Tell me about…” or “What do you think about…”